 It will also have a large, flat butt-end or poll, much like a sledgehammer.
 This is so it can also be used to pound a wedge into the length of a log, such as for cracking wood rails or smaller wood rounds for the fireplace.

-The handle will be lighter too, to get that heavy momentum of the head up and going – in the range of 2.5 to 6 pounds.
+The handle will be lighter too, to get that heavy momentum of the head up and going – in the range of two and a half to six pounds.

 Massive Maul Heads

 The splitting maul’s broad, heavy, wedge-shaped design is responsible for its cleaving ability, and should be forged of a high-grade, carbide tool steel.